matter-labs/zksync-lite-docs/docs/dev/payments/README.md

 # zkSync payments

-This section provides a guide on how zkSync protocol works, and how to interact with it.
+This section provides a guide on how the zkSync protocol works and how to interact with it.

 ## Table of Contents